-- The results of the TCR's coordination that are known for principal and diversionary lines of the Corridor are published on the Corridor website and in CIP.
+1) The results of the TCR's coordination that are known for principal and diversionary lines of Corridor North Sea - Baltic are published on Corridor North Sea - Baltic website and in CIP.
 Applicants may send their comments on the planned TCRs to the involved IMs.
-The comments of applicants have an advisory and supportive character and shall be taken into consideration as far as possible. - 2) Regular meetings of the Railway Undertaking Advisory Group (RAG) and Terminal Advisory Group (TAG) are used to discuss issues related with TCRs. - 3) Additional meetings with applicants, to discuss and resolve open issues, will be treated on a case by case basis.
+The comments of applicants have an advisory and supportive character and shall be taken into consideration as far as possible.

+2) Regular meetings of the Railway Undertaking Advisory Group (RAG) and Terminal Advisory Group (TAG) are used to discuss issues related with TCRs.

+3) Additional meetings with applicants, to discuss and resolve open issues, will be treated on a case by case basis.